 Strange and Egan: posing away at the Blitz for Visage’s video for the Visage single (Polydor)

-Blitz Kids as stars of Bowie’s Ashes to Ashes video: Enhanced with the solarising effects from the then novel Quantel Paintbox, the video cost £250,000 and was the most expensive music video made to that date, directed by David Mallet, 3 July 1980 on the beach east of Hastings.
-A long-standing collaborator, Natasha Korniloff, designed Bowie’s pierrot costume, but he gave Richard Sharah a free hand to design the make-up.
+Blitz Kids as stars of Bowie’s Ashes to Ashes video: Enhanced with visual effects from the then novel Quantel Paintbox, the video cost £35,000 (about £151,000 in today’s money) and was the most expensive music video made to that date, directed by David Mallet, 3 July 1980 on the beach east of Hastings.
+A long-standing collaborator, Natasha Korniloff, designed Bowie’s pierrot costume and Gretchen Fenston his hat, while he gave Richard Sharah a free hand to design the make-up.
 Providing the chorus are, from the left, Steve Strange, Darla Jane Gilroy, Elise Brazier and Judi Frankland.
-Ecclesiastical robes from Judi’s graduation collection and Darla’s own take on a nun’s habit.
+Strange’s black wedding dress with Stephen Jones head-dress and veil came from Judi’s graduation collection, as did her own, with Darla in her own ecclesiastical habit.
 Hats by Fiona Dealey and Richard Ostell.
-Strange wears Judi’s black wedding dress with Stephen Jones head-dress and veil.
 When they got back to London after filming, they all went clubbing at Hell.
 Video © 1983 Jones Music / EMI Records Ltd

 Waldorf Hotel 1980: seated at centre, Spandau Ballet, house band of Covent Garden’s Blitz Club, home of the New Romantics movement, plus support team of Blitz Kids who helped put their first single To Cut a Long Story Short into the UK singles chart at No 5, on 6 December.
 Average age 20, everyone had a specific role to play in staging and promoting the band: seven musicians, six designers, three media and management, three club-hosts, two DJs, one crimper and 22 egos.